QIndia/Techni-Q/README.md

 The solutions submitted before the deadline will be evaluated our team.
 We will send you the evaluations in a week or so to the email address you provide in the above mentioned Google Form.

-At the end of the project deadline, our solution to the project will be uploaded in the repository of the particular project.

 ## Join QIndia
 Please join QIndia through this [form](https://forms.gle/UCdAN6PUhyFUfAMPA).
 This will also lead you to a our discord channel where you can iteract with other members and ask any questions related to the projects.